Sites of Interest

 • 3 1/2 cups pinto beans

 Sort through the beans and pull out any stones or shriveled beans.
 Add beans to a pot with a lid.
 Add water to cover beans with 1 to 2 inches of water.
+You can’t add too much water because you’re going to rinse them the next day, anyway.
 Let soak overnight in the refrigerator.
-The next day, check the beans.
-If water has been soaked up below the top of the beans, then add more water as needed to cover the beans.
+The next day, rinse the beans.
+This is an important step because the overnight soaking will pull out an enzyme that causes gas and that enzyme will now be in the water.
+So you rinse away all of that water along with the enzyme that causes gas so you get rid of it.
+Now add new water to the pot of beans as needed to just cover them.
 Heat over medium flame until water starts to boil.
 Reduce heat to simmer for 2 1/2 to 3 hours.
 Check water level after about 20 minutes, then every 30 minutes afterwards, adding water as needed to keep water level just to the top of the beans.
 Do not allow the water to boil away and burn the beans.
 Stir with wooden spoon occasionally.
 Cook until beans are soft and the cooking liquid is of good consistency.
 Never add salt until beans are fully cooked.

 Fat Free Pinto Beans